matthiasdemuzere/multitemporal-lcz-mapping/README.md

 ## Requirements
 - a working python environment: see below how to set this up.
 - an account on Google Earth Engine.
 You can sign up [here](https://earthengine.google.com/signup/).
+- Prior to using the Earth Engine Python client library, you need to authenticate (verify your identity) and use the resultant credentials to initialize the Python client.
+See [here](https://developers.google.com/earth-engine/guides/python_install) for more info.
 - training area polygons representative for each year of interest.
 Ideally the TA sets across years share the same polygons (for areas that did not change over time), to increase consistency across the dynamic LCZ maps.
 Make sure to make the training area sets according to this template (https://www.wudapt.org/wp-content/uploads/2020/08/WUDAPT_L0_Training_template.kml) and these guidelines (https://www.wudapt.org/digitize-training-areas/)!

 ## LCZ mapping procedure